shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

   nav: "acc_series"
 ---

+As illustrated in the introductory post, playgrounds are key amenities that can act as a proxy for _walkability_.
+In this post, we'll be examining the following question in detail.

+> _How prohibitive is Wellington’s topography on pedestrian accessibility to playgrounds?_

-In the [previous posts](https://shriv.github.io/Playgrounds-vs-pubs/), we calculated accessibility in terms of distance.
+In a [previous post on playground accessibility](https://shriv.github.io/Playgrounds-vs-pubs/), accessibility was calculated in terms of distance.
 Distance is an excellent metric for driving or walking on flat land.
 For short travels by car or walking on flat land, distance can be directly converted to travel time - since most people have an intuitive understanding of their average driving speeds (50 km/h for residential roads in New Zealand) or their approximate walking speed on flat land (usually around 5 km / h for a fit adult as given in [Section 3.4 in NZTA pedestrian planning and design guide](https://www.nzta.govt.nz/assets/resources/pedestrian-planning-guide/docs/pedestrian-planning-guide.pdf)).
 Hills are not an issue for drivers provided road quality and safety are no different to flat land.
 But hills do impact travel time for pedestrians; which in turn impacts accessibility.

-As illustrated in the introductory post, playgrounds are key amenities that can act as a proxy for _walkability_.
-In this post, we'll be examining the following question in detail.

-> _How prohibitive is Wellington’s topography on pedestrian accessibility to playgrounds?_

 # Technical overview
-This post is quite heavy on technical detail.
-Accessibility analysis including the impact of street gradients on travel speed isn't an 'out of the box' analysis.
-So, essentially this post is much more of a 'methodology' post with some insights along the way.
+This post is quite heavy on technical detail - accessibility analysis that includes the impact of street gradients on travel speed isn't an _out of the box_ analysis.
+Hence, this post is much more of a 'methodology' post with some insights along the way.

-Key technical challenges overcome in the analysis are listed and referenced below.
+Key technical challenges overcome in this analysis are listed and referenced below.

 | Issue | Section |
 |:---:|:---|